AngelaJiaNan/Final-project/README.md

 # Features
 - User can create a account
 - User can create a event
+- User can see location of the even though google map
 - User can edit event
 - User can delete event
 - User can log runs
-- Usre can delete runs
+- User can delete runs

 # Stretch Features
+- User can get email updates about events
+- User can search event by location
+- User can click attending to events

 # System Requirements